International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 ### §4.5 Recognition of other certificates
 1. The Certification Body may recognize other certificates if they are materially and procedurally equivalent to an IDS certificate.
-The Certification Body determines the Trust Level at which the certificate is recognized.
+The Certification Body determines the Trust and Assurance Level at which the certificate is recognized.
 2. A material equivalence exists if the other certificate is based on requirements that are comparable to or exceed those of the IDS with regard to the Trust Level.
 3. A procedural equivalence exists if the other certificate was granted in a certification procedure that offers a comparable guarantee for the proper evaluation and certification in accordance with these procedural rules.
 4. The following certificates are generally considered to be materially and procedurally equivalent: